TamerKaratekin/shahi-chess-shatranj-font/README.md

 - **Elephant** → Bishop
 - **Horse** → Knight
 - **Pawn** → Pawn

-These names reflect common usage across world languages and highlight the non-sectarian origins of chess.

 For more detail, see Section 12 of the license.
 Full license:
 See [LICENSE.txt](LICENSE.txt) for complete terms.